-The Cookout is a multiplatform project designed to cultivate solidarity and empower historically disempowered artists and communities.
+The Invite is a multiplatform project designed to cultivate solidarity and empower historically disempowered artists and communities.
 Each experiment with the cookout builds on the last to form a strong foundation for developing a reparative AI platform.

-THE COMIC
+THE COMIC - THEORY & PRAXIS

-THE TV SERIES
+THE FILM SERIES

-The Cookout is modeled after Soul, one of the first Black television series in the US, which blended uncensored music, dance, poetry, theater, and conversation on public television from 1968 to 1973.
+The Invite is modeled after Soul, one of the first Black television series in the US, which blended uncensored music, dance, poetry, theater, and conversation on public television from 1968 to 1973.
 The Cookout brings this show to the 21st century, adding social video (e.g. TikTok), gaming, AR/XR/VR and AI-based art.

-The Cookout is an experiment in decentralizing intellectual property ownership: it is collectively owned by the producers; every invited artist will own their segment; and the audience may have the chance to own a piece of the show through blockchain.
+The Invite is an experiment in decentralizing intellectual property ownership: it is collectively owned by the producers; every invited artist will own their segment; and the audience may have the chance to own a piece of the show through blockchain.

 It is created by me and developed with Emmy Award-winning producer Makiah Green (left); Emmy Award-nominated director Sam Bailey (middle); and Emmy-nominated producer Sarah Minnie (right).

-MAKIAH GREEN (executive producer, left) is an Emmy Award winning producer, writer and entrepreneur on a mission to tell nuanced stories that reflect the beauty and nuance of Black life.
+MAKIAH GREEN (executive producer, left)is an Emmy Award winning producer, writer and entrepreneur on a mission to tell nuanced stories that reflect the beauty and nuance of Black life.
 She is the Founder of Get Free Media, a disruptive production company and collective studio that provides creators of color with culturally specific development support.
 As the former Senior Vice President of LizzoBangers, Makiah developed and executive produced Lizzo’s Watch Out for the Big Grrrls for Amazon Studios, which won 3 Emmys and took home a Producers Guild Award and Critics Choice Award for Best Competition Series.
 Previously, Makiah worked as a Manager of Original Series at Netflix, where she oversaw a number of critically acclaimed shows including MO, Dead to Me, Gente-fied and Dear White People.
 Before joining the Netflix team, she rose through the ranks at MACRO, where she developed films including Judas and the Black Messiah, Sorry to Bother You and Really Love.

 SAM BAILEY (director, middle) is an Emmy-nominated writer and director from Chicago, currently residing in Los Angeles.
 Bailey is the director of Marvel's upcoming series for Disney + Ironheart, the co-creator of the acclaimed Emmy-nominated webseries Brown Girls, and the creator of the Gotham-nominated webseries You’re So Talented, which premiered at Tribeca.
 Bailey served as a producer and as a director on the final season of Netflix’s Dear White People as well as a director on the previous season of the show.
 Bailey directed the Powderkeg digital series East of La Brea (SXSW Selectee, Urban World Film Festival Winner), and episodes of television including Grown-ish, Loosely Exactly Nicole, and The Chi.
 Bailey received praise for her examination of gender and patriarchy in her short film Masculine / Masculine which premiered on Vice.
 Bailey's work has been featured in many publications and she was included in the Forbes 30 Under 30 Class of 2018, The Root’s 100 Most Influential African Americans of 2018, and received Shadow and Act’s Rising Award in 2019.